raghavpillai/gen-commit/README.md

 ## Usage

-**gencommit** works exactly like git commit, but it generates the commit message for you.
+**gencommit** works exactly like git commit, but it generates the commit message and description for you.

 ```bash
 gencommit